logo

 Breeding and herd improvement

 Mating is for 10 weeks, AI is used for the first 5 weeks, made up of 3 weeks using 80% premier sires, 10% sexed semen and 10% beef semen, (for lower genetic merit cows).
 Week 4 is 90% premier sires and 10% beef semen, and week 5 is with compact calving “dairy” semen.
-45 Jersey bulls are leased for $500/hd plus grazing.
-Some are used with the heifers, and the balance are used with the herd for the last five weeks of mating and are withdrawn from the herd 4th January.
+47 Jersey bulls are leased for $560/hd plus grazing and freight.
+Some, (abut 14-17), are used with the heifers, and the balance are used with the herd for the last five weeks of mating and are withdrawn from the herd 4th January.
+Did an extra 2 weeks of AB with short gestation semen so length of mating was 12 weeks but calving spread should still be 2 weeks.
 Pregnancy testing is carried out at 35 days after mating has finished.
 A second pregnancy is done late April/early May to identify any final empties.
 The current reproduction plan is to treat non cycling cows with CIDRs in the second week of mating, (usually about 4-5% of the herd).
 Herd testing is carried out 4 times a year with 2 tests over two milking and two tests from one milking.
 Includes protrack subscription.

 Farm dairy